aws-samples/eks-workshop/content/monitoring/deploy-prometheus.md

 This configuration is not recommended in Production and there are better ways to secure it.
 You can read more about exposing Prometheus web UI in this [link](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/exposing-prometheus-and-alertmanager.md)

 {{% notice info %}}
-When you search, you will find their are more than one **type: ClusterIP** in prometheus-values.yaml.
+When you search, you will find there are more than one **type: ClusterIP** in prometheus-values.yaml.
 You need to update relevant Prometheus manifest.
 See below snippet for identifying Prometheus manifest
 {{% /notice %}}

 ```yaml